-In terms of its peers, Colgate-Palmolive generates a yield of 2.5%, which is on the low-side for Household Products stocks.
+Relative to peers, Parke Bancorp produces a yield of 2.5%, which is on the low-side for Banks stocks.

-Taking into account the dividend metrics, Colgate-Palmolive ticks most of the boxes as a strong dividend investment, putting it in my list of top dividend payers.
+Now you know to keep in mind the reason why investors should be careful investing in Parke Bancorp for the dividend.
+But if you are not exclusively a dividend investor, the stock could still be an interesting investment opportunity.
 Given that this is purely a dividend analysis, I urge potential investors to try and get a good understanding of the underlying business and its fundamentals before deciding on an investment.
-Below, I've compiled three relevant factors you should further research:
+Below, I’ve compiled three key factors you should further research:

-- Future Outlook: What are well-informed industry analysts predicting for CL’s future growth?
-Take a look at our free research report of analyst consensus for CL’s outlook.
+- Future Outlook: What are well-informed industry analysts predicting for PKBK’s future growth?
+Take a look at our free research report of analyst consensus for PKBK’s outlook.

-- Valuation: What is CL worth today?
-Even if the stock is a cash cow, it's not worth an infinite price.
-The intrinsic value infographic in our free research report helps visualize whether CL is currently mispriced by the market.
+- Valuation: What is PKBK worth today?
+Even if the stock is a cash cow, it’s not worth an infinite price.
+The intrinsic value infographic in our free research report helps visualize whether PKBK is currently mispriced by the market.

 - Dividend Rockstars: Are there better dividend payers with stronger fundamentals out there?
 Check out our free list of these great stocks here.